Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

 ### Python Libraries

-- os
-- time
-- sleep
-- sys
+- os: used to clear terminal
+- time & sleep: used to displayed delayed messages in the terminal

 ### Third Party Libraries